ramikham/Accelerated-Real-Time-Ray-Tracing-through-CUDA/README.md

     * Metallic materials
     * Dieelectric materials

-   - Read the following research papers:
+   - Read the following research papers and summarize each in one paragraph:
       * *Ray Tracing on Programmable Graphics Hardware*
       * *Improving the Performance of a Ray Tracing Algorithm using a GPU*

+   - Define some research questions.
+   - Write the first draft of the *Abstract* of the Research Report.

 Week 4
   - Work on completing the Ray Tracer by implementing the following features: